-‘Dragon Ball Super’ Episode 117 Recap And Review: Android 17 And 18 Just Heralded The Death Of Universe 2
+‘Dragon Ball Super’ Episode 117 Recap And Review: Androids 17 And 18 Just Heralded The Death Of Universe 2

 — 「ドラゴンボール超」公式 (@DB_super2015) November 25, 2017

 True to form, Rozie and Ribrianne managed to give the Androids a pretty good fight.
-Unfortunately for Rozie, however, she fell prey to Android 17 and 18.
+Unfortunately for Rozie, she fell prey to Android 17 and 18.
 Right after the Androids were shot at by Ribrianne’s Max Love Cannon, Rozie ended up being eliminated.

 Now alone, Ribrianne placed everything she had in one final attack.
 Carrying all the love from her teammates, she managed to imprison Android 18.
-Being inspired by her love for her family, however, Android 18 managed to break free, and, together with Android 17, opted to go after Universe 2’s strongest fighter.
+Being inspired by her love for her family, Android 18 managed to break free, and, together with Android 17, opted to go after Universe 2’s strongest fighter.

 The final blow that ultimately got Ribrianne eliminated came from Android 18, who, seemingly echoing the sentiments of the Dragon Ball Super community, defeated the U2 fighter by literally punching a hole in her.
 With that, U2’s powerhouse was soundly beaten, and Universe 2 got a little bit closer to being erased.